Factory Acceptance Testing (FAT): Process, Procedure & Checklist

 DXP makes this possible with Factory Acceptance Testing.

-What Is Factory Acceptance Testing?
+What is Factory Acceptance Testing?

 Purpose of a Factory Acceptance Test